DevExpress/testcafe/docs/articles/faq/README.md

 #### Unstable or improperly configured network connection

 * Check the network connection's settings.
-* Check your network equipment.
-If possible, establish a direct connection to the Internet/Web server.
+* Check your network equipment and the connection to the Internet/Web server.
 * Check the proxy server's settings or try a different proxy server.
 * Use VPN.
 * Connect to a different network.